petamoriken/float16/index.md

 # <a href="https://github.com/petamoriken/float16">float16</a>

 <p align="center">
-  IEEE 754 half-precision floating-point for JavaScript<br>
+  IEEE 754 half-precision floating-point ponyfill for JavaScript<br>
-  See <a href="https://esdiscuss.org/topic/float16array">the archive of the ES Discuss Float16Array topic</a> for details
+  See <a href="https://github.com/tc39/proposal-float16array">TC39 proposal</a> or <a href="https://esdiscuss.org/topic/float16array">the archive of the ES Discuss Float16Array topic</a> for details
 </p>

 <p align="center">